yasiryagi/helpdesk/README.md

 ### Description

-You can't have a video platform without videos, so someone has to take the role storing the data.
-In the future, this will be highly specialized role, focusing on what is implied by the name of the role.
+You can't have a video platform without videos, so someone has to take the role of storing the data.
+In the future, this will be a highly specialized role, focusing on what is implied by the name of the role.
 For Acropolis, it will in practice also entail the future `Bandwidth Provider` role.

 Unlike `Validators` that can come and go without too much friction (at least for now), a new `Storage Provider` will currently need to replicate the entire content directory.
 As a consequence, the platform needs some stability for this role to avoid providing a poor user experience, or worse, loss of data.

 ### Incentives

-Up to 10 `Storage Providers` that keep a full copy and provides continues service for at least 24h will compete for $300 per week.
+Up to 10 `Storage Providers` that keep a full copy and provides continuous service for at least 24h will compete for $300 per week.
 In addition,  you will earn $0.025/GB/week calculated on an average basis.
 Please note that the setup is a lot more complicated this time, so some experience using linux on the command line is required.
 You will also need a domain to point to your node, so unless you already own one (that you don't mind using), you will need to buy one...
 A detailed guide to setting up the node can be found [here](/roles/storage-providers).

 We will try our best to police the `Storage Providers`, so if you are not doing your job (either lack of maintenance or cheating), at least make sure to not get caught!